They are often said to embody the spirit of the desert.

 The submissive animal is the one with a cringing posture that is keeping its head low and its tail swishing.

-This wildlife animal has horns that are very effective against predators.
+This African animal has horns that are very effective against predators.

 If more than one predator attacks it the animals will attempt to back into a thorn bush.